bmondal94/Inventory-manager-android-app/README.md

 # LICENSE
-  The app is under GNU General Public License agreement.
+  GNU General Public License.
 It is completely free and open source.

+# Troubleshooting
+1. **App crashes on start**
+	* Please enable the camera access for this app in the phone settings.